AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Object_ID"></a>
 ###9.4.2 id
-The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the URL launch line and the course structure.
+The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the URL launch line and the Course Structure.

-Example of usage in a statement:
+An Example of usage in a statement:

 ```javascript
 {